RCMP plan to equip every Sask. Detachment

 In Saskatchewan, my office has done numerous reports on misdirected faxes.
 See our blog Raising Awareness of the Facts about Fax.

-The access and privacy commissioners across Canada have, at the last federal-provincial meeting, passed a resolution encouraging the discontinuance of fax machines in the health care sector.
+The access and privacy commissioners across Canada have passed a resolution encouraging the discontinuance of fax machines in the health care sector.
 See the resolution.
-Recently the Federal Privacy Commissioner has issued an updated guidance on faxing personal information
+The Federal Privacy Commissioner has issued an updated guidance on faxing personal information.

 The Ontario government has taken a step toward eliminating the fax machine in the health care sector.
 The Ontario Information and Privacy Commissioner issued its review of the high number of privacy breaches at St. Joseph’s Healthcare Hamilton due to misdirected faxes.
 In a blog for Privacy Day, the Ontario Commissioner Patricia Kosseim commented further regarding misdirected faxes in Ontario.